hercychang/prep-step-1/part7-control_flow/loops.md

 _A note on terminology_: An **iteration** is the act of repeating a procedure, hence looping is an iterative technique.
 Each repetition itself is also called an "iteration."

-For the assessment, you'll typically use while loops to iterate through an array or string.
+For the challenge, you'll typically use while loops to iterate through an array or string.
 This technique uses the counter to index into elements one at a time.

 <iframe src="https://player.vimeo.com/video/208761850?rel=0&autoplay=0" width="100%" height="400px" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="line-height: 1.6em;" rel="line-height: 1.6em;"></iframe>